 New employees shall coordinate any moving expense reimbursements through the hiring agency’s office of human resources or payroll.

-When officially hired and prior to incurring any moving expenses, the new employee and hiring agency director shall sign an Employee Moving Service Agreement (Appendix D) stating the terms and conditions associated with receipt of any moving expense reimbursement.
+When officially hired and prior to incurring any moving expenses, the new employee and hiring agency director shall sign an Employee Moving Service Agreement (Appendix C) stating the terms and conditions associated with receipt of any moving expense reimbursement.

-All moves must meet the IRS Distance Test (Appendix B) to qualify for moving reimbursements.
+All moves must meet the Time, Distance & Related to Work Test (Appendix B) to qualify for moving reimbursements.

 The maximum aggregate moving expense reimbursement shall not exceed 10% of the employee’s base salary or $15,000 whichever is less.
 Exceptions to the maximum moving expense reimbursement may be granted if approved in advance by the appointing authority.